|European Union Electricity Market Glossary|

-Article 16(7) of the Proposal for a Regulation of the European Parliament and of the Council on the internal market for electricity (recast), 30.11.2016, COM(2016) 861 final 2016/0379 (COD), moreover, stipulates that where the EU Member States have implemented the deployment of smart metering systems, regulatory authorities may introduce "time differentiated network tariffs, reflecting the use of the network", in a transparent and foreseeable way for the consumer.
+Article 16(7) of the European Commission Proposal for a Regulation of the European Parliament and of the Council on the internal market for electricity (recast), 30.11.2016, COM(2016) 861 final 2016/0379 (COD), in turn, stipulates that where the EU Member States have implemented the deployment of smart metering systems, regulatory authorities may introduce "time differentiated network tariffs, reflecting the use of the network", in a transparent and foreseeable way for the consumer.

 Furthermore, pursuant to Article 16(9)(c) of the said draft Regulation, harmonisation of time differentiated network tariffs should be a part of the recommendation provided by the European Agency for the Cooperation of Energy Regulators (ACER) to the EU Member States' national regulatory authorities regarding the progressive convergence of transmission and distribution tariff methodologies.